jcsteh/osara/readme.md

 You can do this as follows:

-1. Move to the track you want to start with.
+1. Move to the track or item you want to start with.
-2. Optionally, select some other contiguous tracks.
+2. Optionally, select some other contiguous tracks or items.
-3. Run the "OSARA: Enable noncontiguous selection/toggle selection of current track" action to switch to noncontiguous selection.
+3. Run the "OSARA: Enable noncontiguous selection/toggle selection of current track/item (depending on focus)" action to switch to noncontiguous selection.
-4. Move through tracks leaving other tracks selected; e.g. using the "Track: Go to next track (leaving other tracks selected)" action.
+4. Move through tracks/items leaving other tracks/items selected; e.g. using the "Track: Go to next track (leaving other tracks selected)" action.
- These tracks will not be selected, but any previously selected tracks will remain selected.
+ These tracks/items will not be selected, but any previously selected tracks/items will remain selected.
 5. When you reach a track you want to select, run the "OSARA: Enable noncontiguous selection/toggle selection of current track" action.
- You can also use this if you want to unselect a previously selected track.
+ You can also use this if you want to unselect a previously selected track/item.

-Selection will revert to contiguous selection the next time you move to a track without leaving other tracks selected.
+Selection will revert to contiguous selection the next time you move to a track/item without leaving other tracks/items selected.

 ### Configuration
 OSARA includes a Configuration dialog to adjust various settings.